 Charlie will be four years old in August.
 This year he began a morning pre-school program for kids with special needs.
 His favorite part of school is riding the bus to and from class.
 He is also the proud new owner of a gait trainer and a host of adaptive braces for his legs and left arm.
 These braces help him stand in his gait trainer and even do some light walking.
 While mobility is coming slowly for Charlie, he is making great strides to combat the effects of his stroke and resulting Cerebral Palsy.
+Go to our website and get el torero.
+Hurry up to go and start winning.

 We're very happy to report that Charlie's epilepsy is being kept in check due to medication.
 His last EEG in the spring came back clean.
 We are in and out of therapy, trying to find the right mix of speech, physical and occupational for Charlie.
 His latest treatment, a round of botox shots to ease his over-toned musculature, has been very successful.
 This allows Charlie to move more freely and benefit from the corrective bracing to his limbs.